s-ol/themer/README.md

     $ cd themer
     $ sudo python setup.py install

-I am working on getting an AUR package for this.
-It might also end up in PyPI in the future.
+Ihis package might also end up in PyPI in the future.

 Configuration
 -------------